YasminaDjelil/Endmember_extraction_of_rock/README.md

   <img src="https://github.com/YasminaDjelil/Endmember_extraction_of_rock/assets/97749412/f3cfe9bd-9c93-45ea-9983-26ff7f87a060" width="60%">
 </p>

-If you want to learn more about spectral features extraction, you can visit my [Notion website](https://djelilyasminaferiel.notion.site/Extraction-of-end-member-s-spectra-from-different-types-of-rocks-94e4ed2f562f437084eba5c856e61664).
+If you want to learn more about spectral features extraction, you can visit my <a href="https://djelilyasminaferiel.notion.site/Extraction-of-end-member-s-spectra-from-different-types-of-rocks-94e4ed2f562f437084eba5c856e61664" target="_blank">Notion website</a>.

 Feel free to explore the repository !